Ungewöhnliche Aktivität » Unusual activity, unrecorded

 Described by superiors as “efficient, accomplished, hardworking, orderly, pragmatic, driven, loyal, professional.”
 Described by subordinates as “strict, skilled, unyielding, cold, intimidating, focused, rational,” and “occasionally, surprisingly kind.”

-Unusual activity: involvement in dismantlement of Aquarian-Capricornian border conflict, presence in Twin Cities during large-scale ELPIS-related event, associated with deceased True Conductor Fritz von Spiel, associated with deceased 98th Pi Erwin Ersatz.
+Unusual activity: involvement in dismantlement of Aquarian-Capricornian border conflict, presence in Twin Cities during large-scale ELPIS-related event, association with deceased True Conductor Fritz von Spiel, association with deceased 98th Pi Erwin Ersatz.

 Probability of being a True Conductor, 89%.

 Probability of disrupting syzygy, 1%.
 Reason, obedient and cautious.
 When adjusting for influence from connected parties if assumption of being True Conductor holds, 56%.
 Reason, obedient but cautious.
 Resulting course of action…?

 Turning over this particular topic in mind, the Saint of Passion spun his pen in hand as he studied the bulletin board on the wall across from him.
 The red strings crisscrossing the clusters of newspapers, photographs, and sticky notes there glowed in the light sauntering through the partially drawn blinds.